 An hour of anger is helpful, a life of anger makes you hopeless, so choose wisely what you will get angry at and how you will use your anger.
 Anger was behind every movement, but was never responsible for winning; it was always love.

 Write in your notebook five things that make you the angriest at the moment related to animal cruelty.
-It can be anything from starving dogs to animal testing, slaughter, rape, torture, Zoos, the death of bees… anything that makes you the angriest at the moment.
+It can be anything from starving dogs to animal testing, slaughter, abuse, rape, torture, Zoos, the death of bees… anything that makes you the angriest at the moment.

 Got it?
 Great.